 This bike made me a better rider overnight...

-There has been a ton of hype and plenty of other media outlets reviewing the new Yamaha Tenere 700 (T7) over the past year.
+There has been a ton of hype and plenty of other media outlets reviewing the new Yamaha Tenere 700 over the past couple years.
 My goal with this review is to just share my perspective on the bike.
-The technical specifications are out there and attached below so I will not really dive too deep into those aspects but will concentrate on the feel of the bike, the things I like and don’t like, and compare it with what I know.
+The technical specifications are out there and easily found so I will not really dive too deep into those aspects but will concentrate on the feel of the bike, the things I like and don’t like, and compare it with what I know.

 As we all know, Yamaha dragged out the release of the T7 for what seemed like a decade!
 For those of us with the patience, I think it was well worth the couple year wait as Yamaha fine-tuned their first Tenere 700 production model.
 When I first came across the T7 concept bike, I knew it was just what I was looking for… a stripped down, middle weight, rally inspired ADV bike that would excel in the dirt.

 Why do I provide that background?
 From my perspective, the T7 is a synergistic blend of those two bikes.
-On the street, the T7 performs similarly to the Strom.
-The T7 definitely outperforms the Strom but it is a familiar feel: comfortable cruising, peg scraping leaning, and great acceleration.
+On the street, the T7 performs similarly to the Strom, definitely outperforming it but there is a familiar feel: comfortable cruising, peg scraping leaning, and great acceleration.
 On the dirt, the T7 has the feel of a heavier Husq.
-The dual sport Husq can dive further into the brush but the T7 isn’t far behind!
+The Husq TE310 can dive further into the brush but the T7 isn’t far behind!
 There are many similarities on how the bike is set up compared to the Strom and the Husq, making the maintenance and upkeep also feel familiar.

 This bike is a monster!
+I did add the OEM Rally Package and a bunch of armor from Touratech, R&G Crash Protection, Black Dog Cycleworks, Barkbusters Handguards, and Camel-ADV to put this monster on steroids, but more about that later.
 The front wheel easily lifts off in any of the first three gears.
-A little goose will get that front end aloft to bounce over potholes, logs, rocks, etc. The stock suspension feels great and with a little customization it gets the job done.
+A little goose will get that front end aloft to bounce over potholes, logs, rocks, etc. The stock suspension feels great for my size (165 lbs.) and with a little customization it gets the job done.
 Weight that suspension and goose the throttle and you’ll be bunny hopping off berms, rocks, and other various terrain.
 Fast is fun and this bike definitely has giddyap, whether you’re talking about scraping the pegs on the twisty tarmac or power sliding that rear end around a graveled forest road.
 The bike is very well balanced with a smaller gas tank than my Strom.
-I immediately felt the difference in weight distribution on the very first ride even though the Strom and T7 are similar wet weights.
+I immediately felt the difference in weight distribution on the very first ride even though the Strom and T7 are similar wet weights around 450 pounds.

 With slow speed maneuvers the T7 shines, stock sprockets and gearing with light feathering will allow you to roll at a snail’s pace.
 It helps that it is very difficult to stall the bike out too.
 I tested that out in a parking lot, no gas and slow clutch release easily got the bike to a smooth start.
 With the clutch all the way out the cockpit LED display was bouncing between 6 and 7 MPH.
-Up a slight incline, the bike slowed to about 4 MPH but showed no signs of a struggle.
-Many times in technical terrain, a slow speed is required and this bike has performed like a champ with a great clutch/throttle play and balance.
+Up a slight incline the bike slowed to about 4 MPH but showed no signs of a struggle.
+Many times in technical terrain, a slow speed is required and this bike has performed like a champ.

 The bike looks amazing.
 I grabbed the Ceramic Ice color configuration and it is just a beautiful bike.
 The blue rims are a definite eye catcher.
-The stock LED headlights are extremely bright and give the bike a distinctive look.
+The four stock LED headlights are extremely bright with two running constantly and the other two kicking on when activating the high beams.
 I don’t mind the big LED cockpit display but some of my buddies keep asking if I like reading books on my Kindle when I’m riding!
-I was easily able to throw my Garmin 64st with Ram Mounts to the bar right next to that Kindle and have it tucked in behind the windshield.
+I was easily able to throw my Garmin 64st with Ram Mounts to the bar right above the display and have it tucked in behind the windshield.
 The only “bell & whistle” that comes with the bike is the ability to turn off the ABS system.
 When you do, a giant “OFF ROAD” will display on the middle of that Kindle and I must admit that it looks cool.
-No other fancy electronics, which is what I was looking for in a bike that I will likely be beating up in the dirt.
+No other fancy electronics, which is what I was looking for in a bike that I will be beating up in the dirt.

-As mentioned previously I did throw down a few bucks on armor, adding the Yamaha Rally Package and a handful of Touratech items, putting this monster on steroids.
+As mentioned previously I did throw down a few bucks on armor and accessories, adding the Yamaha Rally Package and a handful of other items.
 If you do plan on taking any ADV bike out into the wilderness there are definite upgrades that you should add including crash bars and a skid plate at a minimum.
 Here is the list of items I used to create my #TankTenere700: